WaterLily-jl/GeometricMultigrid.jl/README.md

 Geometric [multigrid methods](https://en.wikipedia.org/wiki/Multigrid_method) use a recursive approach to solve linear algebra problems stemming from partial differential equations posed on a structured numerical grid.
 [Algebraic multigrid](https://github.com/JuliaLinearAlgebra/AlgebraicMultigrid.jl) methods apply to a broader class of problems, but are typically not as fast as Geometric Multigrid when applicable.

 The problem on the fine grid is _restricted_ down to a coarsened grid, which is therefore faster to solve, and the solution is _prolongated_ back up to the fine grid where any remaining high-frequency errors are _smoothed_.
 In this package the coarse grid is simply half the size in every dimension, the restriction operation is a sum over the local points and prolongation is a copy back up to those points.
 This is done recursively until halving is no longer possible, and then the solution is prolongated all the way back up to the top level in a process called a _V-cycle_.
 The default smoother is 3 iterations of the Gauss-Sidel method.
-The benchmark plot above shows this results in solution time with `nlogn` scaling, where `n` is the vector length.
+The benchmark plot above shows this results in solution time with `NlogN` scaling with the vector length.

 ## Implementation